xooom-community/.github/profile/README.md

 ---

 ### 📃 Roadmap
-Get an overview of what we are working on.
+Get an overview of what we are working on

 - 📋 [Board](https://github.com/orgs/xooom-community/projects/1/views/1)
 - 🪨 [Milestones](https://github.com/orgs/xooom-community/projects/1/views/6)